-This CEL course aims to delve deeper into the students' artistic vision while continuing to explore new techniques specifically in steel.
-Emphasis will be on current contemporary methods as well as the development of the students' artistic philosophy.
+This CEL course aims to continue the development of the students' artistic vision while introducing techniques in public arts.
+Emphasis will be on current contemporary methods as well as the development of the students' artistic philosophy and public art applications.
 Special attention will be given to the development of a conceptual intent, aesthetics, and technical skills in order to achieve and expand the sculptural objective.